alljoyn/extras-webdocs/docs/develop/api-guide/onboarding/ios.md

 [clientBusAttachment advertiseName:@"quiet@org.alljoyn.BusNode.CPSService.542e8562- e29b-89c2-b456-334455667788"]
 ```

-#### Listen for announcements from Onboardable devices
+#### Listen for announcements from Onboardee devices

-The onboardable will announce its presence on its own SoftAP.
+The onboardee will announce its presence on its own SoftAP.
 To see it, change the physical Wi-Fi settings on the device
 to connect to the SoftAP by going to **Settings > Wi-Fi**.

-Once the onboarder has joined the Onboardable SoftAP, an
+Once the onboarder has joined the Onboardee SoftAP, an
-announcement from the onboardable is received by the announcement
+announcement from the onboardee is received by the announcement
 listeners.
 Implement the AJNAnnouncementListener protocol in
 your class to respond to new announcements.

 For each announcement that is received, check if it implements
 the Onboarding interface.
-If it does, save it as an onboardable
+If it does, save it as an onboardee
 device for later use.

 ```objc